sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 Then introduce the "All Nations" prop.
 How was Israel created?
 A single nation was separated out of all the other nations through someone called Abraham.
 Put down the "Children of Abraham" prop.
 Why was Israel created?
 To be a blessing to all the other nations and to serve God.
 And I think that Israel will actually be a helper for all the other nations some day, but not until this serving God part is actualy figured out.
 [Bring in suitable quotes from Genesis here].
 Need to be strategic about placing props on one vs two (separate chairs).

 But when Paul is talking about the seed or children of Abraham, he isn't talking about the Old Covenant or the law.
-Because to be a part of that required circumcision for a proselite.
-The works and the service (the miBut he is talking about some kind of "Children of Abraham".
-Bring out the second Children of Abraham prop.
+Because to be a part of that required circumcision to become a proselite.
+He isn't talking about some kind of "Child of Abraham".

-What Paul is really saying is when it comes to these children of Abraham he is discussion, it's not about the flesh or specific blood lines and any advantages or disadvantages that may come by that.
-It is about the Spirit, and it is received through faith.
-The promise and the blessings are the spirit poured out to do the work of God.

-- It's not about the Old Covenant, it's about the New Covenant.

-- Abraham's seed is about a purpose or calling that is based upon faith

-- Abraham's seed, new Jerusalem, the Bride are all related and all point to the permanent stuff rather than the temporary
-- Review quickly all the parallels that Paul cites in Galations.
-Mention briefly how Christ himself discusses children of Abraham vs children of Abraham too in John 8.
+Bring out the second "Child of Abraham" prop.
+Question: is there any hint in the scripture that Abraham might have two lines of descendants like this?

-- The sand of the sea vs stars of the sky
+- The sand of the sea vs stars of the sky.
+Earthly Jerusalem vs Heavenly Jerusalem.

-- The earthly children represent the wife of the Old Covenant.
-The heavenly children represent the bride of the New Covenant.

-- In the OT (Old Covenant), the seed of Abraham was known as the wife.
-In the NT (New Covenant), the seed of Abraham is know as the bride.
-Note that the New Covenant is not yet fully realized.

 Paul specifically calls out those he is ministering to in Corinthians as a "bride": 2 Cor 11:2